Hazel1994/ViPE-Videos/README.md

   to generate different videos for the same song, changing this is a safe bet.

 ## Citation
-if you find our project useful please cite our paper
+if you find this project useful please cite my paper
 ```
 @inproceedings{shahmohammadi-etal-2023-vipe,
     title = "{V}i{PE}: Visualise Pretty-much Everything",